alyd/alyd.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Exploration and intrinsic motivation
-  - Continual, lifelong and open-ended Learning
+  - Open-ended continual learning
-  - Meta learning
+  - Meta-learning
-  - Hierarchical reinforcement learning and skill discovery
+  - Hierarchical reinforcement learning

 # Education to show in About widget